Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/index.md

 |[DatasetCapture](DatasetCapture.md)|Ensures sensors are triggered at proper rates and accepts data for the JSON dataset.|
 |[Randomization (Experimental)](Randomization/Index.md)|The Randomization tool set lets you integrate domain randomization principles into your simulation.|

+## Preview package

+This package is available as a preview, so it is not ready for production use.
+The features and documentation in this package might change before it is verified for release.

 ## Known issues

 * The Linux Editor 2019.4.7f1 and 2019.4.8f1 might hang when importing HDRP-based Perception projects.
 For Linux Editor support, use 2019.4.6f1 or 2020.1

 ## Other Resources